Gyshie/linux/Documentation/crypto/descore-readme.rst

 porting notes
 =============

-one thing i did not want to do was write an enormous mess which depended on endedness and other machine quirks, and which necessarily produced different code and different lookup tables for different machines.  see the kerberos code for an example of what i didn't want to do; all their endedness-specific ``optimizations`` obfuscate the code and in the end were slower than a simpler machine independent approach.  however, there are always some portability considerations of some kind, and i have included some options for varying numbers of register variables. perhaps some will still regard the result as a mess!
+one thing I did not want to do was write an enormous mess that depended on endedness and other machine quirks, and which necessarily produced different code and different lookup tables for different machines.  see the kerberos code for an example of what I didn't want to do; all their endedness-specific ``optimizations`` obfuscate the code and in the end, were slower than a simpler machine-independent approach.  however, there are always some portability considerations of some kind, and I have included some options for varying numbers of register variables. perhaps some will still regard the result as a mess!

-1) i assume everything is byte addressable, although i don't actually depend on the byte order, and that bytes are 8 bits. i assume word pointers can be freely cast to and from char pointers. note that 99% of C programs make these assumptions. i always use unsigned char's if the high bit could be set.
+1) I assume everything is byte-addressable, although I don't actually depend on the byte order, and that bytes are 8 bits.
+   I assume word pointers can be freely cast to and from char pointers. note that 99% of C programs make these assumptions.
+   I always use unsigned char's if the high bit could be set.
-2) the typedef ``word`` means a 32 bit unsigned integral type. if ``unsigned long`` is not 32 bits, change the typedef in desCore.h. i assume sizeof(word) == 4 EVERYWHERE.
+2) the typedef ``word`` means a 32 bit unsigned integral type. if ``unsigned long`` is not 32 bits, change the typedef in desCore.h.
+   I assume sizeof(word) == 4 EVERYWHERE.

 the (worst-case) cost of my NOT doing endedness-specific optimizations in the data loading and storing code surrounding the key iterations